-2020-21 Suspensions and Expulsions by Student Group
+2021-22 Suspensions and Expulsions by Student Group

 Student Group Suspensions Rate Expulsions Rate

-All Students 0.97 0.00
+All Students 1.56 0.00

-Female 1.16 0.00
+Female 0.00 0.00

-Male 0.83 0.00
+Male 2.73 0.00

 American Indian or Alaska Native 0.00 0.00

 Asian 0.00 0.00

 Black or African American 0.00 0.00

 Filipino 0.00 0.00

-Hispanic or Latino 1.37 0.00
+Hispanic or Latino 1.52 0.00

 Native Hawaiian or Pacific Islander 0.00 0.00

 Two or More Races 0.00 0.00

-White 0.90 0.00
+White 1.08 0.00

-English Learners 0.00 0.00
+English Learners 4.55 0.00

 Foster Youth 0.00 0.00

 Homeless 0.00 0.00

-Socioeconomically Disadvantaged
+Socioeconomically Disadvantaged 2.52 0.00

 Students Receiving Migrant Education Services 0.00 0.00

-Students with Disabilities
+Students with Disabilities 2.94 0.00

-2021-22 School Safety Plan
+2022-23 School Safety Plan

-It is the policy of Walden Academy to strive for the highest safety standards, to provide a safe workplace for all employees, and a safe school for all students.
+Walden Academy strives for the highest safety standards, to provide a safe workplace for all employees, and a safe school for all students.
 Walden Academy adheres to an Emergency Preparedness Plan drafted specifically to the needs of the school site.
 Staff has been trained in emergency procedures in accordance with state regulations.
 The school cooperates with local agencies to provide safety instruction for students to prepare them for emergencies at school and home.
 Walden's emergency plan is reviewed and updated as needed.

-In the last 2 years, we have installed cameras in all areas of campus, completed fencing the campus, installed a locked pedestrian gate with a buzzer to the office, added a whole school intercom system.
+Over the last 4 years, we have installed cameras in all areas of campus, completed fencing the campus, installed a locked pedestrian gate with a buzzer to the office, added a whole school intercom system.
+We had a Vulnerability Assessment completed recently and are working to implement the suggested improvements.